 An example of good debt is taking a mortgage to buy a rental property.
 This is the most common good debt that we are all familiar with.

 The simplest example of bad debt that a lot of us can relate to is buying gadgets on a whim even if it’s on a zero percent interest promotional rate.
 The value of any gadgets like mobile phones depreciates as soon as you open the box.
 I’m so guilty of this.

-A few years ago, I often buy a new mobile phone on a yearly basis and a new laptop every two years.
-I just give my old gadgets to my siblings or if they don’t want it, it just sits inside my cabinet.
+A few years ago, I bought a new mobile phone on a yearly basis and a new laptop every two years.
+I just give my old gadgets to my siblings or if they don’t want them, they just sit inside my cabinet.

 Good debts can turn into a nightmare if you’re not well prepared to handle them.

-Bad debts can turn into a blessing if you eventually got to use them to earn money.
+Bad debts can turn into a blessing if you eventually get to use them to earn money.

 There really is a fine line between those two and some people don’t believe in the existence of good or bad debt.